Top 47 ETL Interview Questions & Answers (2025)

 After the checks, the ETL developer will look at the feedback and sift through the test cases, evaluating whether the small increment succeeded or failed.
 This process allows you to check how the changes in the RAW database affect those in the OUT database.
 Because the changes are incremental, they will rarely be catastrophic if they do evade your checks and negatively impact the database, as they will be easily reversible.

-Typically, after raw data goes through the transformation pipeline, there will be metadata left which can include a hash of the source in RAW, the dates and time it was processed, and even the version of code you are using.
+Typically, after raw data goes through the transformation pipeline, metadata is left, which can include a hash of the source in RAW, the dates and times it was processed, and even the version of code you are using.

 After that, use an orchestrator script that checks for new data added to the RAW database.
 The orchestrator script can also check for any modifications made to the RAW database, including additions and reductions.
 The script then gives a list of updates to the transformation pipeline, which processes the changes iteratively (remember: CI/CD).